djames1/ppc64le-overlay/README.md

 # ppc64le-overlay
 Gentoo Overlay for PPC64 Little Endian Patches/Fixes.
-This overlay may be useful for big endian users as well.
+This overlay may be useful for big endian users as well, however the focus is little endian.

 ## Installing Overlay
 To install this overlay, please run the following: